gcperrin/centre-tokens/doc/tokendesign.md

 ## Issuing and Destroying tokens

 The Fiat Token allows multiple entities to create and destroy tokens.
-These entities will have to be members of CENTRE, and will be vetted by CENTRE before they are allowed to create new tokens.
-CENTRE will not mint any tokens itself, it will approve members to mint and burn tokens.
+These entities will have to be members of TypeX, and will be vetted by TypeX before they are allowed to create new tokens.
+TypeX will not mint any tokens itself, it will approve members to mint and burn tokens.

-Each `minter` has a `mintingAllowance`, which CENTRE configures.
+Each `minter` has a `mintingAllowance`, which TypeX configures.
 The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines.
-CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and maintains adequate reserves for the tokens it has issued.
+TypeX will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with TypeX and maintains adequate reserves for the tokens it has issued.
 The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters

-CENTRE adds minters via the `configureMinter` method.
+TypeX adds minters via the `configureMinter` method.
 When a minter is configured a `mintingAllowance` is specified, which is the number of tokens that address is allowed to mint.
 As a `minter` mints tokens, the `mintingAllowance` will decline.